-In your budget, you might like to start off with a Needs & Wants list.
-Needs are things you can’t live without on a weekly basis, i.e. power, fuel for your car, groceries, utilities etc. Wants are usually things that you like but can live without, i.e. your morning coffee or concert tickets.
+In your budget, you might like to start with a Needs & Wants list.
+Needs are things you can’t live without weekly, i.e. power, fuel for your car, groceries, utilities etc. Wants are usually things that you like but can live without, i.e. your morning coffee or concert tickets.

 Once you’ve got a good breakdown of where your money has to go each week (your needs) you can start thinking about your purchase goals (your wants).
 Say you want to take a holiday soon, look at what disposable income you’re left with and put aside some of it to go towards this purchase.